10 Reasons Not to Plant the Sago Palm

 - Every year the plant piles on a new row of spines.
 (Sometimes this growth is called a "flush.")
 Old spears must be cut off every year.

 - Think of it as a tree, not a flower bed plant.
+It will get bigger and bigger.

 - Everything on this plant is needle sharp and dangerous.